 “We’ve had success with stations and small groups using this curriculum,” says Delcau.
-“It gives teachers one more tool at their disposal
+“It gives teachers one more tool at their disposal to mix

 Watch an overview of Hebrew in Harmony Digital, and try it - FREE - with the Sh'ma prayer.Read more »

 Whether you’re new to the Online Learning Center or a seasoned user, sitting down to set up your virtual synagogue for the new school year doesn’t have to be intimidating.
 We’ve gathered some helpful tips and tricks so you can master the Online Learning Center and guide your students with success.

 Be patient with yourself.
 Any new technology takes time to understand, and each and every user started somewhere.
 We’ve got several resources to help and you can always contact us along the way if you run into any bumps in the road.

 With students back and classes getting underway, now is the right time to set your expectations for student participation in the Online Learning Center, however you choose to use it.
 Reinforcing those expectations often are key to a successful, engaged year.

 For Hebrew especially, ongoing regular practice is a large part of a successful Hebrew learning experience.
 When you set clear expectations early on in the school year, you give students and parents guidelines and an idea of how the curriculum will work.

 We recommend early communications with families to establish your expectations.
 A presentation -- perhaps at back-to-school night -- that outlines your expectations also provides